davidlares/resource-discovery-brute-force/README.md

-# davidDiscover
+## davidDiscover

-davidDiscover is a basic tool that simulates force brute attacks using a custom TXT dictionary that checks the URI, and other related content of HTTP resources on an specific target.
-This also takes screenshots for returning `200 OK` statuses in order to automate and simplify Resource Discovery elements on a web application pentesting process.
+davidDiscover is a basic tool that simulates brute force attacks using a custom TXT dictionary that checks the URI and other related content of HTTP resources on a specific target.
+This also takes screenshots for returning `200 OK` statuses to automate and simplify Resource Discovery elements on a web application pentesting process.

-Selenium works as an automation tool for testing, which triggers the `ChromeDriver` software that display a headless `Chromium Browser` instance for taking a screen capture of the current evaluated site/uri combo.
+Selenium works as an automation tool for testing, which triggers the `ChromeDriver` software that displays a headless `Chromium Browser` instance for taking a screen capture of the current evaluated site/URI combo.

 ![davidBrute](https://i.ibb.co/7r3QnCb/davidbrute.png "davidBrute")